DekelMalul/whatismyip/README.md

 * EKS cluster.

-Sample eks cluster to be deployed
+Sample eks cluster can be deployed with the following:

 ```console
 eksctl create cluster -f cluster.yaml